Do certain daily sounds trigger an over-the-top emotional reaction, but yet don’t seem to bother anyone else?

-Misophonia is a disorder in which certain sounds trigger emotional or physiological responses that some might perceive as unreasonable give the circumstance.
-Those who have misoponia might describe it as when a sound “drives you crazy.”
+Misophonia is a disorder in which certain sounds trigger emotional or physiological responses that some might perceive as unreasonable given the circumstance.
+Those who have misophonia might describe it as when a sound “drives you crazy.”
 Their reactions can range from anger and annoyance to panic and the need to flee.
 The disorder is sometimes called selective sound sensitivity syndrome.

 Individuals with misophonia often report they are triggered by oral sounds -- the noise someone makes when they eat, breathe, or even chew.
 Other adverse sounds include. keyboard or finger tapping or the sound of windshield wipers.
 Sometimes a small repetitive motion is the cause -- someone fidgets, jostles you, or wiggles their foot.

 Similarly, people with misophonia also say they often react to the visual stimuli that accompanies sounds, and may also respond intensely to repetitive motions.
 Researchers believe that those with misophonia may already have issues with how their brains filter sounds and that one of the features of “misophonic sounds” may be their repetitive noise.
 That repetition then exacerbates the other auditory processing problems.

 The disorder appears to range from mild to severe.
 Individuals report a range of physiologic and emotional responses, with accompanying cognitions.
 If you have a mild reaction, you might feel:

 If your response is more severe, the sound in question might cause:

 The disorder can put a cramp in your social life.
 Those with the misophonia have been known to develop anticipatory anxiety when going into situations where trigger sounds may be present.
 You might avoid restaurants or eat separately from your spouse, family, or roommates.

 Over time, you may also respond to visual triggers, too.
 Seeing something that you know may create the offending sound may elicit a response.